 Of course this is a metaphor.
-Nevertheless, the discrepancy between the spiritual and some- times brilliant possibilities of man (and his longing for fulfillment, purification and enlightenment) and his limited realization of those possibilities which are often circumscribed or even of a purely materialistic nature, is so enormous and final that man cannot but suffer and try to free himself.
+Nevertheless, the discrepancy between the spiritual and sometimes brilliant possibilities of man (and his longing for fulfillment, purification and enlightenment) and his limited realisation of those possibilities which are often circumscribed or even of a purely materialistic nature, is so enormous and final that man cannot but suffer and try to free himself.

 And this is where I call the artist God’s competitor and an eternal loser in this struggle.

 For a long time art existed only to exalt God, an exaltation which was meant to invoke his love and mercy at the same time.

 The big change in the depiction of the revolt motif came about when man took notice of God’s continuous absence and the painter heralded this by turning his image away from God and focussing instead on man and his predicament.

 Art changed dimension at that moment.
 And with the disappearance of God – although man could never forget him – the artist was left with only one solution: to make the divine happen in his work without mentioning God, to find and explain the god – like in man and use him for his motif.

 Rilke sums it up brilliantly: ‘beauty is the just bearable beginning of terror which we admire so much because, unmoved, it does not deign to destroy us.’